Andzie-M347/photohub-sa/README.md

 ## Getting Started

-First, install the dependencies after, run the development server:
+First install the dependencies; the run the development server:

 ```bash
 - npm i